 - Where workload constraints limit our ability to meet data needs, we will pursue Lean principles to improve our efficiency.

 - When other data providers face technical constraints limiting their ability to provide data, we will endeavor to use our technical capacity to meet that demand.

-Stacey Scott, Assistant Director for Data and Technology, is the Open Data Plan representative.
+The Assistant Director for Technology Services and Facilities Planning is the Open Data Plan representative.
 She will guide implementation of this plan and monitor the agency’s progress.
 Other OFM employees will have a role in implementing elements of the plan as outlined below.

-The Assistant Director for Data and Technology will facilitate the review and evaluation of this plan on an annual basis.
+The Assistant Director for Technology Services and Facilities Planning will facilitate the review and evaluation of this plan on an annual basis.
 Revisions will be proposed to the OFM Management Team whenever necessary.

 This plan is based upon the following definitions provided in OCIO’s open data policy.

 Data means final versions of statistical or factual information that:

 - are in alphanumeric form reflected in a list, table, graph, chart, or other nonnarrative form, that can be digitally transmitted or processed;